Cultural Isolation: Immigrating to the United States and experiencing a new culture brings unique challenges. Do you have these thoughts?

 Feel overwhelmed and self-conscious in public?

-Trauma: Experiencing trauma creates a disruption in a person’s life - their sense of self and how they relate to the world can become severely compromised.
+Trauma: Experiencing trauma creates a disruption in a person’s life - their sense of self and how they relate to the world can become severely compromised which negatively affects daily life.

 As a trauma survivor, do you: